docpad-archive/documentation/community/plugins.html.md

 [DocPad's plan from the very beginning has been to be interface agnostic.](https://github.com/bevry/docpad/issues/123) This means that we will be able to utilise existing interfaces, customer interfaces, and decoupled interfaces.
 Allowing us to always utilise the best experiences for everyone involved.

-### Existing Interfaces
+### Existing Interfaces (AKA Importers)
+<a id="existing-interfaces"></a>
 <a id="importers"></a>

-DocPad's plugin/extension infrastructure supports existing coupled interfaces by importing their data directly into the DocPad Database.
-So if you love using Tumblr, WordPress, Medium, MongoDB or GitHub Repos for your content, you don't have to give them up.
-Just install the importer plugin for them, and DocPad will import the data from that service into the DocPad database for rendering.
+These are plugins that import data from particular services directly into your DocPad database.
+This allows you to continue to use your favourite service for creating content (like Tumblr, WordPress, Medium, MongoDB etc) and still use your favourite service for developing your website (DocPad yeah!).
+They have the `docpad-plugin-importer` tag in the `keywords` of their `package.json` file.

 - [downloader](/plugin/downloader/) - Download (and optionally extract) files into your project, used in the [Twitter Bootstrap Skeleton](https://github.com/docpad/twitter-bootstrap.docpad) to pull in [Twitter Boostrap](http://twitter.github.io/bootstrap/)
 - [repocloner](/plugin/repocloner/) - Clone repos into your project, awesome for [creating wikis](https://gist.github.com/balupton/5519403)